-In the case of illness or of absence for some other unavoidable cause you may be excused by the Registrar for nonattendance at classes for a period not more than one month or. on the recommendation of the Dean of the appropriate Faculty. for a longer period.
+In the case of illness or of absence for some other unavoidable cause you may be excused by the Registrar for non-attendance at classes for a period not more than one month or, on the recommendation of the Dean of the appropriate Faculty, for a longer period.
+Applications should be addressed to the Registrar and, where applicable, should be accompanied by a medical certificate.
+If assessment procedures have been missed, this should be stated in the application.